kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_contribution_base.md

 - Any reference to a product name should use the product's preferred capitalization. (e.g., "macOS", "GTK", "pytest", "Pygame", "PyScript").
 - If a term is being used "as code", then it should be quoted as a literal (`like this`) rather than being added to the dictionary.

-## What to work on?

-If you're looking for specific areas to improve, there are [tickets tagged "documentation"](https://github.com/beeware/{{ project_name }}/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation) in {{ formal_name }}'s issue tracker.

-However, you don't need to be constrained by these tickets.
-If you can identify a gap in {{ formal_name }}'s documentation, or an improvement that can be made, start writing!
-Anything that improves the experience of the end user is a welcome change.

 ## Submitting a pull request

 Before you submit a pull request, there's a few bits of housekeeping to do.
 See the section on submitting a pull request in the [code contribution guide][pr-housekeeping] for details on our submission process.